flutter/website/src/docs/cookbook/navigation/named-routes.md

 );
 ```

-{{site.alert.note}}
+{{site.alert.warning}}
-  When using `initialRoute`, be sure not to define a `home` property.
+  When using `initialRoute`, **don't** define a `home` property.
 {{site.alert.end}}

 ## 3. Navigate to the second screen

-With the widgets and routes in place, begin navigating.
-In this case,
+With the widgets and routes in place, trigger navigation by using the
-use the
 [`Navigator.pushNamed()`]({{site.api}}/flutter/widgets/Navigator/pushNamed.html)
-function.
+method.
 This tells Flutter to build the widget defined in the
 `routes` table and launch the screen.

 In the `build()` method of the `FirstScreen` widget, update the `onPressed()`